antonhornquist/Grrr-sc/README.md

 ## Extending Grrr

-It's fairly easy to create custom widgets or provide support for additional controllers by subclassing base classes in the Grrr library.
-Refer to [EXTENDING.md](EXTENDING.md) for more information.
+It's possible to create custom widgets or provide support for additional controllers by subclassing base classes in the Grrr library.
+Refer to [EXTENDING.md](EXTENDING.md) for details on extending Grrr.

-## Requirements

-This code requires the [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc) library and has been developed and tested in SuperCollider 3.8.0.

-## Installation

-Make sure the [SerialOSCClient-sc](http://github.com/antonhornquist/SerialOSCClient-sc) library is properly installed.

-Copy the Grrr-sc folder to the user-specific or system-wide extension directory.
-Recompile the SuperCollider class library.

-The user-specific extension directory may be retrieved by evaluating Platform.userExtensionDir in SuperCollider, the system-wide by evaluating Platform.systemExtensionDir.

 ## License